socialwifi/kubepy/README.md

 ## Usage
 You can use this package to install all yml definitions from given directory.
-Supported kinds are deployment, service, secret, job, storage class, persistent volume, persistent volume claim and stateful set.
+Supported kinds are deployment, service, secret, job, storage class, persistent volume, persistent volume claim, stateful set and ingress.
 Just run `kubepy-apply-all` from a directory where all of you kubernetes definition yml files are.

 Options: